ScoobertDoobertDoo/intro-python/README.md

 if done commit then "git log" will show multiple commits and most recent commit will be first, in descending order

 * git checkout     switches between branches and branches will be at different points in history

+* git merge name of branch        merges what has been commited
+*  git branch -d name of branch     deletes branch
+* git tag -a v1 -m "name of tag"      a is the name of the tag        m is the description of the tag

+* 23.04.2025

+* idea of project

+* dependencies when you make your project use another persons code

+ * pip installed with python (old slow clunky)
+ *  UV is the new system that

+ * process was UV entered and then ended the terminal (below secionn)

+ * in a terminal a . means a current folder

+ * do not commmit .venv

+ * commit the uv.lock

+ * to tell git to forgot .venv

+ * if you want to create a new project in python you type:    uv init nameoffile

+ type in name of file or thing in gitignore and git will ignore the folder listed

+ * if you click the + in the changes section you are getting ready to comm